tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 [Optimizely Personalization](http://www.optimizely.com/personalization) extends the Optimizely developer platform with new capabilities like behavioral targeting, audience discovery, and customer profiles.
 It also introduces a new code editor for custom JavaScript and CSS with important differences in how code is written and executed.
 The sections below describe these changes and explain how you can use a new set of JavaScript APIs for instrumenting behavior and developing experiences.

-<div class="lego-attention lego-attention--warning push--bottom"><b>Note:</b> The documentation below only applies to <a href="http://www.optimizely.com/personalization" target="_blank">Optimizely Personalization</a>.
+<div class="attention attention--warning push--bottom"><b>Note:</b> The documentation below only applies to <a href="http://www.optimizely.com/personalization" target="_blank">Optimizely Personalization</a>.
 In the future, many of these APIs will also be available for use in Optimizely Testing.</div>

 ## Implementation